wdwang09/glox/README.md

 # Glox

-Using Golang to write the Lox interpreter in [*Crafting Interpreters*](https://craftinginterpreters.com).
+Using Go to write the Lox interpreter in [*Crafting Interpreters*](https://craftinginterpreters.com).

 Details are in [Part II](https://craftinginterpreters.com/a-tree-walk-interpreter.html) of the book.